rcj-sim/project-planning/product_requirements.md

 the robot programs.

 ## Modelling of the game
-rcj-sim must support at least RoboCup Junior Soccer 2v2 setups, but should support other setups like 1v1 or games without sidelines as well.
+rcj-sim shall support at least RoboCup Junior Soccer 2v2 setups, but should support other setups like 1v1 or games without sidelines as well.

-There must be the possibility to simulate enforcement of the game rules.
+There shall be the possibility to simulate enforcement of the game rules.
 This includes placing ball and robots on neutral spots, and also counting scores and resetting the game if a goal is scored.